 Sessions may be virtual or hybrid depending on the format indicated by the instructor.

-• When will I receive books and materials?
+• When will I expect to receive books and materials?

 Email Program Coordinator Siatta Dennis-Brown (dennis-brown.1@osu.edu).